gardener/documentation/hugo/content/050-tutorials/content/howto/container-startup/_index.md

 ---
-title: Orchestration of containers startup
+title: Orchestration of container startup
 description: "How to orchestrate startup sequence of multiple containers"
 type: tutorial-page
 level: beginner